merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 If you also want to estimate for your own metabolism data, then you have a couple of extra steps to go through:

-3. Define your own metabolic modules by following the formatting guidelines described on the %(anvi-setup-user-modules)s page, and then run %(anvi-setup-user-modules)s to parse them into a %(modules-db),
+3. Define your own metabolic modules by following the formatting guidelines described [here](https://merenlab.org/software/anvio/help/main/programs/anvi-setup-user-modules/#how-do-i-format-the-module-files) and [here](https://merenlab.org/software/anvio/help/main/artifacts/user-modules-data/#a-step-by-step-guide-to-creating), and then run %(anvi-setup-user-modules)s to parse them into a %(modules-db),
 4. Annotate your %(contigs-db)s with the functional annotation sources that are required for your module definitions.
 This may require running a few different programs.
 For instance, if your modules are defined in terms of NCBI COGS (ie, the `COG20_FUNCTION` annotation source), you will need to run %(anvi-run-ncbi-cogs)s.
 If you are using a set of custom HMMs, you will need to run %(anvi-run-hmms)s on that set using the `--add-to-functions-table` parameter.
 If you already have annotations from one or more of these sources, you could also import them into the contigs database using the program %(anvi-import-functions)s.

 ## Running metabolism estimation